csantanapr/knative-tekton/README.md

       --type merge \
       --patch '{"data":{"ingress.class":"kourier.ingress.networking.knative.dev"}}'
     ```
-1. Verify that Knative is Installed properly all pods should be in `Running` state and our `kourier-ingress` setup.
+1. Verify that Knative is Installed properly all pods should be in `Running` state and our `kourier-ingress` service configured.
     ```bash
     kubectl get pods -n knative-serving
     kubectl get pods -n kourier-system